dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/DeepSpeed.rst

 *Final output*:

 Once DeepSpeed deployment is complete (~ after approx 30 minutes), the following output is displayed while checking the status of the pods using the ``kubectl get pod -n workloads`` command.
-In the below image you can see that the launcher goes to a **Completed** status, and the worker pods are not present as they have exited successfully, signifying a successful deployment:
+In the below image you can see that the launcher pod (``gaudi-llm-ds-ft-launcher-zfnls``) goes to a **Completed** status, and the worker pod (``33sgaudi-llm-ds-ft-worker-0``) is not present as it has exited successfully, signifying a successful deployment:

 .. image:: ../../../images/DeepSpeed.png